 You will need to set aside some time to let the onion ‘pickle’ in the juices, so make sure you get cracking on this salad a couple of hours before you plan to eat it, or make a batch of our easy pickled red onions ahead of time.

 Aside from thinking ahead a little, there isn’t much more you need to do than chop up some onions and tomatoes.
 Just the kind of salad you are after when you have a few things on the go at the same time.

 Recipe: Tomato Salad with Pickled Onion

 Wrapping it up

-A great side dish rounds out a barbecue and adds light and shade to an otherwise meat heavy meal.
-Most side dishes are quick and easy to make, and the ones in this list will perfectly complement any barbecue.
+A great side dish rounds out a barbecue and adds light and shade to an otherwise meat-heavy meal.
+Most side dishes are quick and easy to make, and the ones on this list will perfectly complement any barbecue.